-Daily spill volumes will be shaped within each 24-hour period at Rocky Reach during the summer, and the same at Rock Island during both spring and summer spill periods (Table 2).
-The purpose of diel spill shaping is to vary spill rates within the day to coincide with higher or lower periods of juvenile fish passage.
-Spill shaping is based on observed diel (24-hour) passage distributions of smolts at each project during spring and summer (Steig et al. 2009, Steig et al. 2010, Skalski et al. 2009, Skalski et al. 2010, Skalski et al. 2011).
-The different spill percentages and time blocks are shaped such that the summation of water volume from all time blocks within the day equals the volume of water that would have been spilled under a constant, unshaped spill level (for instance 9 percent day-average spill at Rocky Reach with no shaping).
-This spill strategy attempts to optimize spill water volume to maximize spill passage effectiveness for smolts.
-Hourly spill shaping in 2012 will be consistent with previous years, 2004-2011.
+Daily spill volumes will be shaped within each 24-hour period at Rocky Reach during the summer, and at Rock Island during both spring and summer spill periods (Table 2).
+Spill shaping attempts to optimize spill water volume to maximize spill passage effectiveness for smolts.
+The diel spill shape functions to provide either higher or lower spill volume during periods of either higher or lower fish passage.
+Spill shaping is based on the observed diel (24-hour) passage distributions of smolts at each project during spring and summer (Steig et al. 2009, Steig et al. 2010, Skalski et al. 2008, Skalski et al. 2010, Skalski et al. 2011, Skalski et al. 2012).
+The different spill percentages and time blocks are shaped such that the summation of water volume from all time blocks within the day equals the volume of water that would have been spilled under a constant, unshaped spill level (for instance spill at 9 percent day-average river flow at Rocky Reach with no shaping).
+The hourly spill shape in 2013 will remain consistent with previous years, 2004-2012.

 Table 2.
-Spill percentages and spill shape for the Rocky Reach spill program, 2012.
+Fish spill percentages and spill shape for the Rocky Reach spill program, 2013.